The ultimate guide to writing a communication strategy

 - Training customers in using it

-Finally, identify the board/SMT member you would most like to champion your strategy – with specific focus on the role you want them to play in developing, embedding, and activating the strategy.
+Finally, identify the board/SMT member you would most like to champion your strategy, highlighting the specific focus on the role you want them to play in developing, embedding, and activating the strategy.

 How to recruit the dream team for your B2B communication strategy project

-Having identified your ideal task force, you need to send out formal invitations.
-This invitation needs to be expressed with gravitas and forethought.
+Having identified your ideal task force, you need to send out formal invitations expressed with gravitas and forethought.

 When you invite the participants, make sure they understand why you have asked them.
 Share your dream team with all participants together with your rationale.
 This will help them to understand how important you regard both the project and the value you believe they can contribute.